-James White is in his second season on Head Coach Dana Ford’s staff as Tennessee State’s Video Coordinator in 2016-17.
-During the season, he is responsible for the breakdown of game video, aids in scouting opponents and coordinating film exchange.
-He also assists Coach Ford with fundraising, community outreach, communicating with boosters and alumni as well as helping organize the Dana Ford Basketball Camp.
+James White spent two seasons on Dana Ford’s staff as Tennessee State’s Video Coordinator (2016-18).
+During the season, he was responsible for the breakdown of game video, scouting opponents and coordinating film exchange.
+He also assisted Coach Ford with fundraising, community outreach, communicating with boosters and alumni as well as helping organize the Dana Ford Basketball Camp.

 The Memphis, Tenn. native joined the Tennessee State staff prior to the 2015-16 season after serving as the director of player personnel for San Jose State during the 2014-15 season.
 While with the Spartans, his duties included managing all video operations, maintaining a master recruiting database and assisting in all aspects of game management.
 He also assisted with the program's team travel, summer camps and opponent scouting.